juanmaus/Battleship-SyncServer/docs/game_resource.md

 ### GET: /api/v1/game/<game_id>

 This must be an authenticated request.
 This operations fetches for the JSON representation of a game entity.
-If the provided *game_id* does exist in the system as a valid/registered game, then the following structure is returned:
+If the provided *game_id* does not exist in the system as a valid/registered game, then the following structure is returned:

 ```json